Lectionary Bible Studies and Sermons

 v32.
 This verse is difficult to understand, but it is probably making much the same point as v31.
 The revelation of God's majesty, his glorious character, is manifested in the lifting up of Christ on the cross.
 Both the Father and the Son share in the cross and both the Father and the Son are displayed, in all their splendor, in the cross.

 v34.
-Jesus now gives his disciples "a new commandment", cf. 1Jn.2:8.
+Jesus now gives his disciples a new commandment, cf. 1Jn.2:8.
 It is a "commandment" in the sense of being an important/emphatic word from the Master.
-It is "new", says Turner, in the sense of being restated anew - "I give you it anew."
-It's an old rule of thumb that Jesus wants to underline.
-Yet, there seems more to its newness than just repetition.
-A disciple's love is shaped by Christ's love of his brothers, a love which gives all for the life of the brother.
-Love is in the fullest sense, Christ-like compassion.
-Yet, there is more, Christ's love may be the measure of our love, but it is also the ground of our love, the means of love.
-Because of Christ's love for us (his death and resurrection and indwelling presence within) we are freed and impelled to love.
-This is probably the meaning of verse 34b: "I have loved you in order that you may also love one another."
+It is "new", in that Christ's love is the measure of love, a Christ-like compassion, and it is new in that Christ's love for broken humanity is the ground of love, the means of love.
+Because of Christ's love for us (his death, resurrection and indwelling presence within) we are freed and impelled to love.
+"I have loved you in order that you may also love one another."

 v35.
 Christ's indwelling presence within the individual believer and within the Christian community, impels us toward brotherly love - self-giving, sacrificial love.
 As Jesus was, so his disciples are, and this in the power of his indwelling love.
 Such is the distinguishing mark of a disciple.